camunda/camunda-docs-manual/content/user-guide/process-applications/the-process-application-class.md

 # The ServletProcessApplication

 **Supported on:** Apache Tomcat, JBoss/Wildfly, GlassFish.
-The Servlet Process Application is supported on all containers.
+The Servlet process application is supported on all containers.
 Read the [note about Servlet Process Application and EJB/Java EE containers]({{< relref "#using-the-servletprocessapplication-inside-an-ejb-java-ee-container-such-as-glassfish-or-jboss" >}})

 **Packaging**: WAR (or embedded WAR inside EAR)

-The `ServletProcessApplication` class is the base class for developing Process Applications based on the Servlet Specification (Java Web Applications).
+The `ServletProcessApplication` class is the base class for developing process applications based on the Servlet Specification (Java Web Applications).
 The servlet process application implements the `javax.servlet.ServletContextListener` interface which allows it to participate in the deployment lifecycle of your Web application

 The following is an example of a Servlet Process Application: